poudelsangam77/COVID19_EDA_Project/reports/visuals/project_report.md

 - Vaccination data does not include booster doses for all countries.

 ---
+## Dashboard and Interactivity
+To extend the project, an interactive dashboard is under development.
+It will:
+- Provide dynamic visualizations for exploring COVID-19 data.
+- Enable users to filter and compare country-level statistics interactively.
+- Present vaccination trends and their impact on case reduction.

+---
 ## Recommendations
 - Develop region-specific strategies for pandemic response based on data insights.
 - Strengthen vaccination programs in developing countries.